Getting Started with Saxophone

 • When you’re done playing, always store your saxophone in a dry and safe case to protect it.

-2. Place the saxophone where your child can easily access
+Place the saxophone where you can easily access

-The more accessible the saxophone is, the more likely your child is to play and practice regularly.
-Instead of hiding the saxophone away in a small room or attic, try placing it in the child’s bedroom or study room.
+The more accessible the saxophone is, the more likely you or your child is to play and practice regularly.
+Instead of hiding the saxophone away in a small room or attic, try placing it in the bedroom, office or study room.
 That way, they can easily sit down and play a few tunes whenever they have time.

 The saxophone, along with other woodwinds instruments, opens up a world of musical opportunities.
 With saxophone, your child can join school orchestras, concert bands, woodwind orchestras, and jazz bands.